blueclock/how_to_build_a_webscraper/README.md

     });

 ```
-Now if I console.log lipsticksNameDiv by running 'node index.js' in the terminal, I should have a list of all the divs that have class '.shade-picker-float__colors'.
+Now if I console.log lipsticksNameDiv and run 'node index.js' in the terminal, I should have a list of all the divs that have class '.shade-picker-float__colors'.

 ![](/images/lipstickDivs.png)

-That great!!
+Thats great!!

 I can do want ever I want with thhis data , I can regex it to get the actual names or just use the html as it is.

 ## The end